 As with most Aftermath methods, the experiment sequence is

-Induction Period → Electrolysis Period (Forward Step Period) → Electrolysis Period (Reverse Step Period) → Relaxation Period → Post-Experiment Idle Conditions
+Induction Period → Electrolysis Period (Step 1 → 2) → Relaxation Period → Post-Experiment Idle Conditions

-Unlike most experiments, the Induction and Relaxation Periods are on the Basic Tab.
+Like many experiments, the Induction and Relaxation Periods are on the Advanced Tab.
 The parameters for a DPSCA experiment are fairly simple compared to other methods in AfterMath.

 In general, enter minimum required parameters on the Basic tab and press "Perform" to run an experiment.
 AfterMath will perform a quick audit of the parameters you entered to ensure their validity and appropriateness for the chosen instrument, followed by the initiation of the experiment.
 In some cases, users may desire to adjust additional settings such as filters, post-experiment conditions, and post-experiment processing before clicking the "Perform" button.
 Continue reading for detailed information about the fields on each unique tab.